Peter Hola: 2019

 On 19 February, Hola re-signed with the North Queensland club until the 2022 season and joined their NRL squad.
 He began the season playing for the Northern Pride in the Queensland Cup.

 In Round 21 of the 2019 NRL season, Hola made his NRL debut in an 14–18 loss to the Brisbane Broncos.
 He ended his rookie season with five appearances for the North Queensland side.

 2020

 In February, Hola was a member of the North Queensland's 2020 NRL Nines winning squad.
 Hola's playing time was limited in 2020 due to injuries.
 In Round 9, after four appearances for North Queensland, he dislocated his wrist in a 16–42 loss to the Sydney Roosters, which kept him out for the rest of the season.

 2021

 Hola signed a deal to join the Canberra Raiders on a two-year deal starting with the 2022 season.

+2024

+In October, after two seasons with the Raiders, Hola signed with the Norths Devils in the Queensland Cup.

+2025

+On 16 July, it was announced that Hola had signed a two-year deal to join the Newcastle Knights in 2026.
+The following day (round 20), he played off the bench for the Dolphins against the North Queensland Cowboys at Suncorp Stadium.